Registration - CPR number

 - You are staying in Denmark for more than 3 months.

-- You have an EU Residence Document, if you are an EU citizen (Nordic citizens excepted).
+- You have an EU Residence Document, if you are an EU citizen (Nordic citizens exempted).
 Read how to get an EU Residence Document.

 - You hold a residence permit, if you are a non-EU citizen.
 Read about residence permits.

-- You have a permanent address in Denmark
+- You have a permanent address in Denmark.
+The minimum residing period needed for a permanent address is 3 months.

 Borgerservice (citizen service)